-If your directory has many files, replace "Is" with "Is -It" to sort files by the time they were last modified.
+If your directory has many files, replace "ls" with "ls -lt" to sort files by the time they were last modified.

 7. Install the environment (note that if your environment file is not called "environment-clean-build.yml", you need to replace this name with the actual name of your file):